 I was the same, although I did do NCT classes as I wanted to meet some other mums going through the same thing as me so I’d hopefully make some friends for life and be able to share our problems and solutions.

 My friend had been asking for various bits of advice, so I decided I would pull together all the hints & tips that my friends (online and offline) had found worked for us.
-In the end, I didn’t get a chance to pull it all together in time, but I’m going to add it here on the blog in small doses.
+In the end, I didn’t get a chance to pull it all together in time, but I’m going to add it here on the blog in as a baby hints and tips series.
+This first part is helping babies to sleep.

 The Big One